chetannarasimhaiah/Kafka---Governance/Producer/Consumer Configs And Best Practices.md

 There are two things to take into consideration with these automatic producer retries: duplication and message ordering.

-1. Duplication: If there are transient failures in the cluster that cause a producer retry, the producer may send duplicate messages to the broker
+1. **Duplication**: If there are transient failures in the cluster that cause a producer retry, the producer may send duplicate messages to the broker
-2. Ordering: Multiple send attempts may be “in flight” at the same time, and a retry of a previously failed message send may occur after a newer message send succeeded.
+2. **Ordering**: Multiple send attempts may be “in flight” at the same time, and a retry of a previously failed message send may occur after a newer message send succeeded.

-Exactly-once semantics - There are two ways to handle this :
+**Exactly-once semantics** - There are two ways to handle this :

-To address both of these, we generally recommend that you configure the producer for idempotency, i.e., enable.idempotence=true, for which brokers track messages using incrementing sequence numbers,  Idempotent producers can handle duplicate messages and preserve message order even with request pipeline there is no message duplication because the broker ignores duplicate sequence numbers, and message ordering is preserved because when there are failures, the producer temporarily constrains to a single message in flight until sequencing is restored.
+To address both of these, we generally recommend that you configure the producer for idempotency, i.e., **enable.idempotence=tru**e, for which brokers track messages using incrementing sequence numbers,  Idempotent producers can handle duplicate messages and preserve message order even with request pipeline there is no message duplication because the broker ignores duplicate sequence numbers, and message ordering is preserved because when there are failures, the producer temporarily constrains to a single message in flight until sequencing is restored.
 In case the idempotence guarantees can’t be satisfied, the producer will raise a fatal error and reject any further sends, so when configuring the producer for idempotency, the application developer needs to catch the fatal error and handle it appropriately.
-And with retires > 1.
+And with **retires > 1**.

 To handle possible message duplication if there are transient failures in the cluster, be sure to build your consumer application logic to process duplicate messages.
-To preserve message order while also allowing resending failed messages, set the configuration parameter max.in.flight.requests.per.connection=1 to ensure that only one request can be sent to the broker at a time.
+To preserve message order while also allowing resending failed messages, set the configuration parameter **max.in.flight.requests.per.connection=1** to ensure that only one request can be sent to the broker at a time.
 To preserve message order while allowing request pipelining, set the configuration parameter retries=0 if the application is able to tolerate some message loss.

-3. When a producer sets acks=all (or acks=-1), then the configuration parameter min.insync.replicas specifies the minimum threshold for the replica count in the ISR list.
+3. When a producer sets **acks=all (or acks=-1)**, then the configuration parameter min.insync.replicas specifies the minimum threshold for the replica count in the ISR list.
 If this minimum count cannot be met, then the producer will raise an exception.
 When used together, min.insync.replicas and acks allow you to enforce greater durability guarantees.

 ##### Difference between ack =1 and ack = all :